fsantanna/pingus/ceu/README.md

 end                                      @end
 ]]

-Instead of *objects*, classes in Céu specify *organisms* with a body declaration @NN(do,-,end) which executes for each instance while alive.
+Instead of *objects*, classes in Céu instantiate *organisms* with a body declaration @NN(do,-,end) that starts to execute automatically.
-Unlike objects, an organism is an active entity and starts to execute its body in a concurrent and deterministic manner with other alive organisms (but *not* actually in parallel).
+Unlike objects, an organism is a reactive entity that executes concurrently with other organisms.
+Organisms react to external events sequentially, one after the other, resulting in deterministic programs.
-An execution body can use control-flow statements that keep the execution context across event occurrences (i.e., across `await` statements).
+Unlike callbacks, organism bodies keep the execution context across event occurrences alive (if they don't terminate).

-The double click detection is a `loop` @NN(loop_do,-,loop_end) that awaits the first click @N(await_1) and then, watching 1 second
+The double click detection is a `loop` @NN(loop_do,-,loop_end) that awaits the first click @NN(await_1) and then, watching 1 second
 @NN(watching_do,-,watching_end), awaits the second click @NN(await_2).
 If the second click occurs within 1 second, we `break` the loop @NN(break) and signal the double click to the application @NN(emit).
 Otherwise, the `watching` block as a whole aborts and restarts the loop, falling back to the first click `await` @NN(await_1).

-The double click detection in Céu doesn't require state variables and is entirely self-contained in the `loop` body  @NN(loop_do,-,loop_end).
+Note how double click detection in Céu doesn't require state variables and is entirely self-contained in the `loop` body  @NN(loop_do,-,loop_end).
-Furthermore, these 7 lines of code do nothing besides detecting a double click, i.e., the actual effect happens outside the loop @NN(emit).
+Furthermore, these 7 lines of code **only** detects a double click, leaving the actual effect to happen outside the loop @NN(emit).

-As we argue throughout the document, appropriate control-flow mechanisms (e.g., `await` and `watching`) helps on the structure and composition of code, leading to considerable gains in productivity.
+As we argue throughout this document, appropriate control-flow mechanisms for reactive applications (e.g., `await` and `watching`) helps on the structure and composition of code, resulting in considerable gains in productivity.

 [cpp-armageddon]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/components/action_button.cpp#L24
 [cpp-armageddon-2]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/components/action_button.cpp#L33-#L90